AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 :menuselection:`&Edit --> &Preferences --> &Configuration Directory`.

 There are other useful options in this menu, too.
-To avoid an error message upon startup, explicitely disable logging for now.
+To avoid an error message upon startup, explicitly disable logging for now.

 .. warning::
    You should regularly back up your configuration directory as settings, custom colormaps etc.